psmsmets/thermmode-unifi/README.md

-# thermmode-uiclient
+# thermmode-unifi-clients
-UniFi client montoring for geolocation-like functionality of the Netatmo Smart Thermostat.
+Enable geolocation-like functionality of the Netatmo Smart Thermostat by monitoring UniFi clients.

 UniFi clients of interest are monitored to automatically set the thermostat mode.
 The thermostat is set to `away` when all listed clients are disconnected longer